Beable-guided measurement theory: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Yuri P. Rybakov, Anatoly V. Borisov, Kirill A. Kazakov, Oleg G. Kharlanov, for useful discussions.
 We also acknowledge the support of the Department of theoretical Physics, MSU.
+We thank Olga Kunitsyna and Sofia Kulikova for editing the English translation of our article.